September 10, 2021

 In this activity, learners will take part in the scientific process to determine the relative amounts of exposure to air pollution around their homes.

 Have you ever been walking past a campfire or next to a busy dusty road and started to cough?
-You may have been experiencing the effect of particle air pollution.
-During this experiment you will learn home to track and compare particle air pollution levels in and around your home.
+You may have experienced the effect of particle air pollution.
+During this experiment you will learn how to track and compare particle air pollution levels in and around your home.

 Learning Time: 10-15 minutes setup, 1-5 day completion